gregorbj/Archive-VisionEval/README.md

 library("shinyFiles")
 runGitHub( "gregorbj/VisionEval", subdir="sources/VEGUI")
 ```
-  3. Navigate to the VERPAT run_model.R script
+  3. Navigate to the VERPAT run_model.R script in the copy of this repository on your computer
   4. Run the model

 For those new to R, we recommend installing [R Studio](https://www.rstudio.com/home/).